Trump dismisses extreme vetting for gun ownership

 Trump added that "the city with the strongest gun laws in our nation is Chicago.
 And Chicago is a disaster.
 A total disaster."

-Sunday's church massacre took place in Sutherland Springs, Texas.
-In addition to the at least 26 people who were killed, at least 20 others were wounded -- the victims ranging in age from 5 to 72 years old.
+Sunday's church massacre where 26 people were killed took place in Sutherland Springs, Texas.
+It marks the deadliest shooting in Texas history, with victims ranging in age from 17 months to 77 years old.

 Trump said Monday that he believes the Texas church shooting was caused by a "mental health problem," not an issue with gun laws in the United States.